Did Edison really invent the lightbulb?

 It doesn’t matter whether your business is a lightbulb or a law firm.
 Your job as CEO is to channel your passion into a product that adds value to your customer and then to assemble the team that will help you supply that product to ever more customers on an ever more efficient and effective scale.

 And as if all of that weren’t bad enough, in the short term, bringing on new people is going to decrease your bottom line.
 All of a sudden, you’re paying good money to someone else for doing things you could have done yourself.
 That means you have less cash in your pocket and you’re worrying about your business more than you ever did before.

 Even though it’s uncomfortable to bring on help, and even though it will temporarily decrease your bottom line, it’s the only way to turn your business into the success you know it can be.

 Indeed, for many small-business owners, the business has become nothing more than a treadmill.
 You’re working eighty hours a week, every week, year after year.
 Maybe you thought it would get easier after a few years, but it doesn’t, and meanwhile, the business is just limping along.
 You’re basically bringing in the same amount of money you did last year, and the year before, even as you work yourself to exhaustion.

 That cycle will continue as long as you’re bogged down in the minutiae of daily operations.
 And there’s only one way to free yourself from that minutiae: Entrust it to others.
-Do what you do best and outsource the rest.

 Instead, it’s time to build the kind of high-quality, high-performance team that you thought only the biggest companies could afford.